kristiinara/GraphifySwift/README.md

 		cl.is_interface AND
 		cl.number_of_methods > veryHighNumberOfMethods
 	RETURN
-		cl.app_key as app_key,
+		distinct(cl.app_key) as app_key,
-		cl.name as class_name,
-		cl.number_of_methods as number_of_methods
+		count(distinct cl) as number_of_smells

 ##### Parameters
 Queries classes that are interfaces (i.e. protocols) that have a very high number of methods.

 ##### How are parameters determined
 Very high number of methods should be determined statistically using the box-plot technique.
-Currently value set to 13.
+Currently value set to 5.

 ##### Implementation details
 \-